konradkaminski/serilog-sinks-openobserve-kkp/README.md

 	.CreateLogger();
 ```

-In your `appsettings.json` file, under the `Serilog` node, add following entries:
+In your `appsettings.json` file, extend the `Serilog` node or fully add the following:

 ```json
 {